Erich Mielke: Activities abroad

 After the opening of Stasi archives, it was further revealed that West Germany was riddled with MfS-HVA moles.
-In what John Koehler has dubbed, "The Invisible Invasion", some West German citizens collaborated out of Marxist beliefs, but others were recruited through blackmail, bribery, career frustrations, or straight or gay sexual favors provided by Stasi operatives.
+In what John Koehler has dubbed, "The Invisible Invasion", some West German citizens collaborated out of Marxist beliefs, but others were recruited through blackmail, bribery, career frustrations, or sexual favors provided by Stasi operatives.

 Another tactic was for Stasi military advisers assigned to African and Middle Eastern countries to request the arrest of West German tourists.
 Local police would then turn the prisoner over to the Stasi agent, who would offer the West German a choice between espionage or incarceration.

 Senior politicians from the Social Democratic Party of Germany, the Free Democratic Party of Germany, and the Christian Democratic Union were exposed and, when still alive, prosecuted.

+The 1974 arrest and exposure of Günter Guillaume, a highly placed Stasi mole inside the Social Democratic Party, resulted in the resignation of West Germany Chancellor Willy Brandt and the discrediting of the latter's policy of Ostpolitik.

 Mielke and Wolf also seriously compromised West Germany's police departments, foreign and domestic intelligence services, diplomatic corps, military-industrial complex, and journalistic profession.

-The Stasi compromised the United States military and diplomatic presence in West Germany.
+The Stasi also compromised the United States military and U.S. State Department presence in West Germany.
 The most damaging American to spy for the Stasi was United States Army Sergeant James Hall III, who volunteered his services to Soviet and East German intelligence in November 1981.

-Sergeant Hall sold the Stasi 13,088 pages of classified documents, including detailed information about Project Trojan, a worldwide electronic network with the ability to pinpoint armored vehicles, missiles and aircraft by recording their signal emissions during wartime and the complete National SIGINT Requirements List (NSRL), a 4258-page document about NSA operations at home and abroad.
+Sergeant Hall sold the Stasi 13,088 pages of classified documents, including detailed information about Project Trojan, a worldwide electronic network with the ability to pinpoint armored vehicles, missiles and aircraft by recording their signal emissions during wartime and the complete National SIGINT Requirements List (NSRL), a 4,258-page document about NSA operations at home and abroad.

-In 1988, Sergeant Hall was tricked into confessing his espionage career to an undercover FBI Special Agent named Dmitri Droujinsky, a Russian-American, who was posing as Hall's new KGB handler.
+In 1988, Sergeant Hall was tricked into confessing his espionage career to an undercover FBI Special Agent named Dimitry Droujinsky, a Russian-American, who was posing as Hall's new KGB handler.
 When news of Sergeant Hall's arrest became public, one Washington intelligence official called the breach, "the Army's Walker Case."